USS Midway Hull Inspection#

 Streaming alongside BlueOS Companion

-As of November 20, 2021, all exploreHD shipped will feature a new firmware that allows the cameras to be plug and play with BlueOS Companion without the need for drivers.
+As of November 20, 2021, all exploreHD shipped will feature a new firmware that allows the cameras to be plug and play with BlueOS Companion without any extra drivers.

 If your camera was shipped beforehand or you notice the video stream is sluggish, you may be running an older version.

-If you want to stream multiple exploreHDs at once using BlueOS Companion, check out our BlueOS Companion Guide for installing our software alongisde BlueOS.
+If you want to stream multiple exploreHDs at once using BlueOS Companion, check out our BlueOS Companion Guide for installing our software alongside BlueOS.

 H.264/Bitrate Control for Streaming

-To set custom H.264 parameters when streaming from a Raspberry Pi or similar computer, install our exploreHD Driver UI!
+To set custom H.264 parameters when streaming from a Raspberry Pi or similar computer, install DWE OS!